JDeakin25/Milestones-Project-1-P3/README.md

 Due to the large target audience of site users, I need to make sure this site is simple to navigate and site users can quickly find the information they require to decide on attendance.
 Rather than create a complicated site structure with designated pages for the various sections and selling points of the site, I chose to have a single page that condensed the information into one space with multiple sections, ensuring site users are presented with all the information they need efficiently and with minimal page navigation required.

 By having a simple site structure the site will perform effectively as a platform to 'sell' the event to site users, as each section has been located to compound the value offered in the previous section, culminating in the opportunity to register as an event attendee and achieve another core function of the site.
-Various CTAs (calls to action) intersect the core sections, prompting users who are ready to head straight to the Registration section.
+I have used semantic HTML elements where possible to help with accessibility and to follow best practices.

 Following the Registration section, if a site user is still undecided they have further supplemental event information available in the Travel, FAQs and Contact sections, that will hopefully alleviate any concerns or queries they may have and further encourage attendance.
 Finally, if a site user reaches the site footer and is still undecide I have included a basic site map that will navigate users to their chosen section.